government-structures-and-functions

 Table of Contents

-The Constitution of the United States is the supreme law of the land, serving as the foundation for the American government and its legal system.
-It outlines the structure, functions, and limitations of government, ensuring a system of checks and balances that protects individual freedoms and rights.
+The Constitution of the United States stands as the supreme law of the land, forming the bedrock of the American government and its legal system.
+It outlines the structure, functions, and limitations of government, embedding a system of checks and balances that protects individual freedoms and rights.
+More than a historical document, the Constitution remains a living framework that guides every branch of government, shapes legislation, and safeguards the liberties of citizens.
+Understanding its role is essential for grasping how the U.S. government operates and how power is distributed and restrained.

 Historical Context of the Constitution

-The Constitution was drafted in 1787 during the Philadelphia Convention.
+The Constitution was drafted in 1787 during the Philadelphia Convention, a gathering of delegates from twelve states (Rhode Island did not attend).
 The framers aimed to address the weaknesses of the Articles of Confederation, which had created a loose confederation of states without a strong central authority.
+Under the Articles, the national government could not levy taxes, regulate interstate commerce, or enforce laws, leading to economic instability and international insecurity.
+Shays' Rebellion in 1786 crystallized the need for a more robust federal government capable of maintaining order and unity.

 Key historical events leading to the Constitution include: